sqlfluff/sqlfluff/README.md

 ## Dialects Supported

-Although SQL is reasonable consistent in it's implementations, there are a number of different dialects available with variations of syntax and grammar. **SQLFluff** currently supports the following SQL dialects (though perhaps not in full):
+Although SQL is reasonable consistent in its implementations, there are a number of different dialects available with variations of syntax and grammar. **SQLFluff** currently supports the following SQL dialects (though perhaps not in full):

 - ANSI SQL - this is the base version and on occasion may not strictly follow the ANSI/ISO SQL definition
 - [BigQuery](https://cloud.google.com/bigquery/)